bitnami/containers/containers/mongodb-sharded/README.md

 - `3.6.16-centos-7-r49`, `4.0.14-centos-7-r29`, and `4.2.2-centos-7-r41` are considered the latest images based on CentOS.
 - Standard supported distros: Debian & OEL.

+## Branch Deprecation Notice

+MongoDB's branch 4.0 doesn't support Debian 10 which is the default distro for this Bitnami Application Catalog; apart from that, its EOL is closed (April 2022), due to those reasons, this version is now internally tagged as deprecated.
+This branch will no longer be released in our catalog, but already released container images will still persist in the registries.

 ## Contributing

 We'd love for you to contribute to this container.
 You can request new features by creating an [issue](https://github.com/bitnami/bitnami-docker-mongodb-sharded/issues), or submit a [pull request](https://github.com/bitnami/bitnami-docker-mongodb-sharded/pulls) with your contribution.